Weighting data (respondent weighting)

 - Save the weighting summary report

-- Save the project (QDF) if a new weight entry was created
+- You should then save the project (QDF) if you create a new weight entry

-Important: Whoever devised the weighting scheme must be informed of the overall ESS/efficiency so that they can decide if the loss of data due to weighting effects is reasonable, or whether they need to simplify the targets to keep more of the data.
+Important: You must inform whoever devised the weighting scheme of the overall effective sample size (ESS) which will be the base sizes for statistics.
+This is often shown as a “weighting efficiency” so that they can decide if the loss of data due to weighting effects is reasonable, or whether they need to simplify the targets to keep more of the data.
+The overall “weighting efficiency” is the ESS expressed as a percentage of the unweighted number of respondents.

 Problems with weighting

-Sometimes there will be a problem with the targets or the data.
-This can result in:
+Sometimes there will be a problem with the targets or the data which can result in:

-- The program fails to achieve the requested targets
+- The program failing to achieve the requested targets

 - The calculations take a very long time